I tried translating an entire Word document with the Cloud Translation API

 4. Translating Word (DOCX)

-I'll try synchronous translation, which sends the file's byte stream directly in the request.
+Let's try synchronous translation, which loads the file's byte stream directly into the request.

-The script used for translation is designed to determine the MIME type from the file extension and handle PDF, DOCX, XLSX, and PPTX with the same code.
+The script used for translation determines the MIME type from the file extension and can handle PDF, DOCX, XLSX, and PPTX with the same code.

-PDF-specific options (native detection and skew correction) are only applied for PDFs and are not included for Office formats.
+PDF-specific options (native detection and skew correction) are only added for PDFs and are not included for Office formats.

 Full text of translate_document_handson.py (click to expand)